iptq/deductive-failures-hsf/500_whats_the_difference.md

 I then took the rest of the file and created a new file, and turns out, it's another PNG with exactly the same picture... almost.
 First thing I did was stick both images into ImageJ.
 Since the problem's called "What's the Difference", I figured you'd need to subtract the images to find something. ...and I got nothing.

+I ended up using PIL to subtract the images.
+My mistake the first time was using a black background, since the difference was also